SilentPenguin/OpenGL.py/README.md

 ### Docstrings
 OpenGL.py also includes docstrings as part of the bindings.
-This means if your workflow includes docstrings through a completion editor, your editor should display a short description.
+This means if your workflow includes docstrings through a completion editor, your editor should display a short description of the command and its arguments.

 Hazzah, no more travelling back to the api documentation just to double check on an esoteric function.